 1. Certain components of CTC may not be cash components

-A company may beef-up your CTC with components that don’t really translate into month-end cash or that may have just a notional components.
+A company may beef-up your CTC with components that don’t really translate into month-end cash or that may have just a notional component.
 Some examples include:

 -Banks may include interest subsidies in CTC.
 That is, if you are a bank employee, you are entitled to a discounted rate on loans.
-The difference between the market rate and the discounted rate maybe considered part of your CTC.
+The difference between the market rate and the discounted rate may be considered part of your CTC in India.
 Even corporate give out loans and advances at subsidized interest rates and the subsidy would be added to the CTC.

 -Companies include gratuity in the CTC.
 Gratuity is a sort of bonus that is paid out when you resign or retire from your company.
 The catch: You are entitled to gratuity only after completing 5 years in the company.

--Employer’s contribution to your provident fund is included in CTC.
+-Employer’s contribution to your provident fund is included in CTC in India.
 This amount is deposited by the employer in your provident fund and so this does not form part of your take-home.
 You will get this amount only at the time you resign or retire.

 2. Deductions further reduce monthly take home

-The other deduction is your contribution to provident fund.
+The other deduction is your contribution to the provident fund.
 This amount is deducted from your monthly salary and deposited in the provident fund.
 This is your contribution and comes out of your monthly salary, thus reducing your take-home.
 Again, a lot of companies make this deduction optional.
-However, making provident fund contributions maybe a wise saving tool.
-Currently company provident funds earn tax free returns of 8.5% per annum.
+However, making provident fund contributions may be a wise saving tool.
+Currently, company provident funds earn tax-free returns of 8.5% per annum.
 Over a long period of time, that would build up to a decent corpus.